tubemogul/puppet-aerospike/README.markdown

 ##### `config_xdr_credentials`

-Configuration parameters to define the xdr credentials (user/password) from remote cluster in the separate secured file when security enabled.
+Configuration parameters to define the xdr credentials (user/password) for the remote cluster in the separate secured file when security enabled.

 This parameter is a hash table with: